Home » Movies » The Lord of the Rings: The Return of the King (2003)

 Easter Eggs and Hidden Details

-• Peter Jackson makes a cameo as a Corsair of Umbar.
+• Peter Jackson has a cameo as a corsair of Umbar, killed by Legolas.

 Trivia